-The JOBS Act and our regulators provided us with extended transition period to January 1, 2023 for complying with CECL accounting standards affecting public companies.
+The JOBS Act and our regulators provided us with an extended transition period to January 1, 2023 for complying with CECL accounting standards affecting public companies.

 The following is a discussion of the critical accounting policies and significant estimates that we believe require us to make the most complex or subjective decisions or assessments.
-Additional information about these policies can be found in Note 1 of the Company's consolidated financial statements as of December 31, 2020, included in our Final Prospectus.
+Additional information about these policies can be found in Note 1 of the Company's consolidated financial statements as of December 31, 2021, included in our Annual Report on Form 10-K.

 Basis of Presentation and Consolidation.
-The consolidated financial statements include the accounts of the Company and its wholly owned consolidated subsidiaries.
+The consolidated financial statements include the accounts of the Company and its wholly owned consolidated subsidiary.
 All significant intercompany balances and transactions have been eliminated in consolidation.